 Keep in mind the name you choose today is the name you will have for years to come.
 Take the time to choose the right name.
 See, Selecting a Good Name for Your Business

 9. Choose a Location

 Your business location is an important point.
-Choose a deserted location, and it doesn’t matter how good your product or service is.
+Choose a deserted location, and it doesn’t matter how good your product or service is., your business will fail.

 Choose a prime location, and you may not be able to make enough to cover the lease payments.